lemastero/mercator/README.md

 ## Edit Mercator

-You can [open](fury://furore.dev/propensive/mercator) the latest version of Mercator.
+You can <a href="fury://furore.dev/propensive/mercator">open</a> the latest version of Mercator.